jserv/muxleq/README.md

 further closing the gap between minimalistic architecture and more conventional designs.

+## eForth
+`muxleq.fth` serves as both a cross-compiler and an eForth interpreter specifically designed for a SUBLEQ variant.
+This Forth implementation originates from an eForth version crafted for a 16-bit bit-serial CPU.
+The cross-compiler, which is compatible with Gforth, has undergone comprehensive testing and is fully operational.
+The cross-compilation process functions as outlined below:
+1. SUBLEQ assembler: A specialized assembler for the SUBLEQ architecture enables low-level machine code generation tailored to the SUBLEQ instruction set.
+2. Virtual machine: Leveraging the SUBLEQ assembler, a virtual machine is constructed.
+This VM is capable of supporting higher-level programming constructs, facilitating the seamless execution of Forth code within the SUBLEQ environment.
+3. Forth word definitions: These definitions are instrumental in building a full-fledged Forth interpreter, allowing for the creation, compilation, and execution of Forth programs.
+4. Forth image: The finalized Forth image, encapsulating the interpreter and its environment, is output to the standard output stream.
+This image initializes the VM with the necessary configurations and word definitions to operate effectively.

+The eForth image possesses the capability to dynamically ascertain the size of the underlying SUBLEQ variant machine and adjust its operations accordingly.
+This flexibility eliminates the requirement for a power-of-two integer width, allowing for more versatile machine configurations.
+Additionally, an intriguing enhancement would be to adapt this eForth implementation to operate on a SUBLEQ machine utilizing bignums for each cell.
+Such an adaptation would necessitate the re-engineering of functions like bitwise AND, OR, and XOR, as these operations rely on a fixed cell width to function efficiently.

+It is noteworthy that approximately half of the memory allocated is dedicated to the virtual machine, which facilitates the writing and execution of Forth code.
+The `BLOCK` word-set within this implementation does not interact directly with mass storage.
+Instead, it maps blocks to memory, enabling efficient memory management and access.

 ## License
 This package is released under the Public Domain and was initially written by [Richard James Howe](https://github.com/howerj).